devbisme/myhdlpeek/README.rst

 Make changes to your digital design and see the results reflected immediately in the waveforms of your notebook!

-`myhdlpeek` uses a `Peeker` objects that monitor signals and records the time and value when they change.
+`myhdlpeek` implements a `Peeker` object that monitors a signal and records the time and value when it changes.
-Just add the Peekers where you want to monitor something (even at sub-levels of a hierarchical design) and then view the collected timing waveforms with a single command.
+Just add multiple Peekers where you want to monitor something (even at sub-levels of a hierarchical design) and then view the collected timing waveforms with a single command.
 You can also select which signals are shown, set the beginning and